Next meet here in 2023

 These are informal evenings of folk dance interspersed with song, poetry or music.
 You can bring your own refreshments, although tea and coffee is provided in the interval.

 Tea and coffee will be provided, but please bring your own refreshments for the evening.
-There will be a raffle to raise money for the charity we have chosen to support this year.

 Maypole Dancing and Penny Fair